NIJ-Certified Trauma Plates: What Are They, and Why Are They Important?

 Claus Læssøe |

-Trauma plates are an essential part of protective equipment for many professionals in law enforcement, military, and the security industry.
+Trauma plates are an essential part of protective gear for many professionals in the police, military, and security sectors.
 But what does it really mean when something is NIJ-certified, and why is it so important?

-In this article, we will review what NIJ-certified trauma plates are, what threat levels they protect against, and what you should be aware of when purchasing this type of protection.
+In this article, we review what NIJ-certified trauma plates are, which threat levels they protect against, and what you should be aware of when purchasing this type of protection.

 What are Trauma Plates?

 Trauma plates are protective plates with a rigid construction, typically made from materials such as steel, ceramic, or Ultra High Molecular Weight Polyethylene (UHMWPE).
 These plates are designed to stop high-velocity projectiles, primarily from rifles.
-The plates work by spreading the force of the projectiles' impact over a larger area, reducing the risk of penetration and serious injury.
+The plates work by spreading the force of the projectile's impact over a larger area, which reduces the risk of penetration and serious injury.

-Trauma plates are often used as part of a complete ballistic system and offer effective protection against multiple threats, making them indispensable in many situations within both civilian and military and law enforcement applications.
+Trauma plates are often used as part of a complete ballistic system and offer effective protection against multiple threats, making them indispensable in many situations within both civilian and military and police applications.

-ICW and SA - What does it mean in relation to trauma plates?
+ICW and SA - What do they mean in relation to trauma plates?

-• ICW (In Conjunction With) means that the hard armor plates you use are designed to be used in conjunction with a soft armor vest.
-This means that the plates do not provide full protection alone, but only when combined with a soft armor vest do they achieve their maximum protection level.
+• ICW (In Conjunction With) means that the hard armor plates you use are designed to be worn together with a soft armor vest.
+This means that the plates do not provide full protection on their own, but only when combined with a soft armor vest do they achieve their maximum protection level.
 The soft armor vest helps absorb some of the energy from a shot, allowing the hard armor plate to withstand higher threat levels.

 • SA (Standalone) means that the hard armor plates can provide full protection on their own, without needing a soft armor vest to function effectively.
-The plates are designed to withstand the specific threats they are classified for, independently of a soft vest.
-This makes SA plates a practical choice when one only wants to use a single protective component.
+The plates are designed to withstand the specific threats they are rated for, independently of a soft vest.
+This makes SA plates a practical choice when you want to use only a single protective component.

 Elite Armor Hard Armor plates